pmorissette/ffn/README.rst

 Installation
 ------------

-To install ffn, simply run:
+The easiest way to install ``ffn`` is from the `Python Package Index <https://pypi.python.org/pypi/ffn/>`_ using ``pip`` or ``easy_insatll``:

 .. code-block:: bash

     $ pip install ffn

-If pip is not installed, I recommend installing the `Anaconda Scientific Python Distribution <https://store.continuum.io/cshop/anaconda/>`_.
+Since ffn has many dependencies, we strongly recommend installing the `Anaconda Scientific Python Distribution <https://store.continuum.io/cshop/anaconda/>`_.
 This distribution comes with many of the required packages pre-installed, including pip.
 Once Anaconda is installed, the above command should complete the installation.

 ffn should be compatible with Python 2.7.